 Study design and participants

 Data for this study were collected within the Growing Up in Singapore Toward healthy Outcomes (GUSTO) Study (www.clinicaltrials.gov,NCT01174875).
-Detailed information on study design and measurements has been previously published(27).
+Detailed information on study design and measurements has been previously published[27].
 In this study, pregnant Chinese, Malay, and Indian women were recruited at 14 weeks of gestation from 2 major public maternity units of Kandang Kerbau Women’s and Children’s Hospital (KKH) and the National University Hospital (NUH) in Singapore from June 2009 to September 2010.
 To be eligible, participants had to be Singaporean citizens or permanent residents, of Chinese, Malay or Indian ethnicity with parents of homogeneous ethnic background, have the intention to deliver in NUH or KKH, plan to reside in Singapore in the upcoming 5 years, and had to be willing to donate birth tissue at delivery (cord, placenta and cord blood).
 The major exclusion criterion was having a serious pre-pregnancy health condition such as type 1 diabetes.
 The study protocol was approved by the National Health Care Group Domain-Specific Review Board and SingHealth Centralized Institutional Review Board, and all participants gave written informed consent before recruitment.

 Of the original 1247 participants enrolled in the study, 511 completed the CFPQ and FFQ at 5 years of age.
 In total, 736 mother-child pairs were excluded from the study, of whom 95 underwent in vitro fertilization or had twins, 140 dropped out for personal reasons, and 461 did not fully complete the questionnaire, 40 did not have FFQ data.